cychitivav/fastapi-course/README.md

 <img src="https://user-images.githubusercontent.com/30636259/229298636-8bb438e5-7f38-4122-bee8-6c4f9ee921ad.png" alt="Logo" width="80"/>

 <!-- omit in toc -->
-# FastAPI courses
+# FastAPI course
-The information in this directory is the result of the FastAPI courses given by [Platzi](https://platzi.com/cursos/fastapi/).
+The information in this repository is the result of the FastAPI course given by [Platzi](https://platzi.com/cursos/fastapi/).

 </div>